 Important eligibility criteria is available at the bottom of the page.

-This is a means-tested bursary of £320 or £500 depending on where you live to help with the costs of travelling to college.
-It is only available if you do not receive subsidised travel through your local authority; you live more than three miles from the campus and have a household income of less than £35,000.
+This is a means-tested bursary of £420 or £550 depending on where you live to help with the costs of travelling to college.
+The payment will be made on a monthly basis across 10 months subject to attendance.
+It is only available if you do not receive subsidised travel through your local authority; you live more than three miles from the campus and have a household income of less than £37,500.

 You could get up to £1,200 towards your course costs, meals and travel if at least one of the following applies: